RHAM231/My-Django-Website/README.md

 ### Django-CSP

 My content security policy uses Django-CSP.
 I customize eight of the twenty four settings to ensure that only the necessary content will display on my site.
-This protects the site from
+This helps further protect the site from different types of content injection such as XSS, and clickjacking.

 ### AWS Security Groups